 See the recipe card for quantities.

-How to make strawberry puree
+How to puree strawberries

-It's simple, you have to process the strawberries with the sugar until completely smooth and no chunks of fruit remain.
+It's simple.
+You have to process the strawberries with the sugar until completely smooth and no chunks of fruit remain.

 Immersion blender